 Why DBR for IEEE MEMS 2021?

-We have chosen for the DBR process format to focus the evaluation process on the quality of the submission by reducing human biases with respect to the authors' reputation and institution and thus to ensure that abstract evaluations are as fair as possible and of the highest possible quality.
+We have chosen for the DBR process format to focus the evaluation process on the quality of the submission by reducing human biases with respect to the authors' reputation and institution and thus to ensure that evaluations are as fair as possible and of the highest possible quality.

 To whom am I anonymous as an author and when will my identity be revealed?